1. Resource Library

 Payment tokenization is also the technology that makes virtual cards possible, which is where buyers can make secure digital purchases using an automatically generated 16-digit number that’s only good for a limited number of transactions.

-How does payment tokenization work?
+How does tokenization work?

 Your customer’s payment—whether made online or in-person through a POS system—sets off an automated process whereby the payment processor (via the payment gateway) substitutes your customer’s credit card information with a unique randomized token to complete the transaction.
 In many cases, the token is the same length and format as the credit card number, allowing it to integrate seamlessly into your existing payment acceptance systems.

-Here’s what the whole process looks like:
+Here’s what the whole payment tokenization process looks like:

 • Step 1: Your customer makes an order online using their credit card